Skaveza/diright/README.md

-# Diright Healthcare Diagnotic Website
+# Diright Healthcare Diagnostic Website
 # Overview
 Diright is a healthcare diagnostic website designed to assist doctors in diagnosing patient symptoms efficiently.
 The website offers an intuitive user interface and leverages advanced backend functionality to provide accurate diagnostic results.